Fox-McCloud-MX/java10-features/src/test/java/com/mx/README.md

-# Java 8 Project Template Test
+# Java 10 new Features Test
-Single Java 8 Maven Template Test